Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

     32, and 64."
 />

+We are encouraged by these results, but again there is more work to do.
+In particular, half precision data types are lagging behind.
+Significant engineering efforts have gone into making the cuBLAS dense matrix multiplication optimized for this case.
+Our team is up for the challenge and will continue to close the gap for the sparse kernels provided by PyTorch!

 ## Try it out!

-These kernels will be shipped with PyTorch 2.1.
-They can all be found in the `torch.sparse._triton_ops` private submodule.
-Although not yet stable, the curious user may want experiment with these tools.
+These kernels are not yet considered stable, and only some of the functionality is available through calls PyTorch operators.
+They can all be found in the `torch.sparse._triton_ops` private submodule, for the curious user who wants to experiment with these tools.

 If you want to stick to the public features only, the `bsr_dense_mm` kernel is also fully integrated with matrix multiply ops like `torch.mm` and `torch.addmm`.
 If you meet the following conditions:

 - The RHS of the matrix multiply or `A` in `A@B`, `torch.mm(A, B)`, or `torch.addmm(C, A, B)` has BSR layout, and other tensors are dense.
 - The device type is `cuda`
 - The data type is `torch.float16`, or `torch.bfloat16`

 then the work will be forwarded to the triton kernel!
-It was an interesting process to set those bindings up, but that would deserve its own blog post.

 ## Conclusion